arcosuc3m/grppi/doc/install-notes.md

 ## Additional Libraries ##

-In order to use the **Threading Building Blocks** (TBB) back-end you need to install the following library:
+In order to use the **Intel Threading Building Blocks** (TBB) back-end you need to install the following library:

   * [TBB](https://www.threadingbuildingblocks.org/)

 ## Unit tests and coverage analysis

 For unit testing GrPPI uses the GoogleTest framework.
-However you do not need to install yourself.
+However you do not need to install it yourself.
 The framework is locally downloaded and compiled in your build tree to ensure that the right version is used.
 For more details see section (building).